 From the outside, a roof appears as a layer of shingles.
-However, there is a lot going on in the inside of a high-performance GAF roofing system.
+However, there is a lot going on inside of a high-performance GAF roofing system.
 Homeowners need to consider all components of the roof to get the best value, including parts that are hidden from sight.

 Let’s take a look beyond the shingles.
-What makes an energy efficient roof in 2020 and beyond?
+What makes an energy-efficient roof in 2020 and beyond?

 GAF Roofing Products

-Even the best roofing installation job can fall flat with poor quality products.
+Even the best roofing installation job can fall flat with poor-quality products.
 That’s why it’s important to focus on premium choices such as GAF roofing products.

 Made from durable and top-quality materials, GAF roofing products can change the way your home looks and performs.

 These products are designed to create a dry and comfortable home, free of mold and mildew while regulating energy levels.

 This is an investment that protects your home for life!